-The Berkeley Public Schools Fund has been giving grants to educators for 40 years.
+The Berkeley Public Schools Fund has been giving grants to educators for over 40 years.

-For BUSD educators interested in applying for grants, go to our page: Schools Fund Grantmaking for Educators.
+If you are a BUSD Educator interested in applying for a grant, please see Schools Fund Grantmaking, for Educators.

 PRIORITY FUNDING AREAS